infinum/frontend-handbook/Email Templates.md

 ![Email Template](/img/email_template_meme.jpg)

 For creating email templates we use [MJML](https://mjml.io/getting-started-onboard).
-For more information visit official [documentation](https://documentation.mjml.io/).
+For more information visit the official [documentation](https://documentation.mjml.io/).